javalite/javalite-site/content/src/activeweb/context-parameters.md

 This a value of the environment variable `environment`.
 Normally, it has such values as `development`, `test`, `staging`, `production`.

-Most of the time tt is used to configure different database connection parameters for different execution environments.
+Most of the time it is used to configure different database connection parameters for different execution environments.
 For more information, refer to [AppConfig](app-config), [Database Connection Management](database_connection_management), [Database Configuration](database_configuration).